 top of page

-What variation theory is and isn't.
+What the variation theory (of learning) is and isn't.
 A brief introduction.

 Many people who have brief encounters with variation theory come away with the idea that it is about employing examples and non-examples when teaching.
 Examples are given to students to show what something is, and non-examples to show what something is not.

 I often find this is the case when people are already familiar with the concept of examples and non-examples.
 They see similarity with something they already know and this interferes with them seeing anything new.
 According to variation theory, learning something new requires perceiving something new.
-In other words, learning comes from perceiving a difference.
+In other words, learning comes from perceiving a difference that makes you draw a distinction.

 This is a central tenet of variation theory: Learning occurs with perceiving difference first, and then similarity after.
-The difference between the concept of examples and non-examples and variation theory is that one is a pedagogical activity, whereas the other is theory of learning and awareness.
+The difference between the concept of examples and non-examples and variation theory is that one is an activity, whereas the other is theory of learning and awareness.

 As a pedagogical activity, the concept of examples and non-examples has little underpinning it to help teachers choose the most effective examples (what constitutes a non-example?) and doesn’t advise on the order of examples (should examples or non-examples come first?).
-It also doesn’t lend itself easily to much more than the showing of examples.
 It’s useful, but limited.

 As a theory of learning, variation theory provides a way of seeing learning and interpreting what students are thinking.
 That’s because it isn’t a theory of how memories are stored or remembered.
 Nor is it a theory of how learning can be impeded, such as cognitive load theory.
 Instead, it's a theory of how concepts and ideas must be experienced by students so that they become aware of them.